Astrid Pettersson was a farmer and a writer of rural fiction.

 Astrid Pettersson had been involved in the farmers’ movement since her younger days.
-She was one of the original founders of a section of Svenska Landsbygdens Kvinnoförbund (Swedish rural women’s association) in Lindome and had eventually become an active member of Centerpartiet (Centre party) and in Lindome municipal politics.
+She was one of the original founders of a section of Svenska Landsbygdens Kvinnoförbund (Swedish rural women’s association) in Lindome and had eventually become an active member of Centerpartiet (the Centre Party) and in Lindome municipal politics.
 She campaigned on behalf of deaf rights, was an active member of the action group against Swedish atomic weapons and participated in peace demonstrations in Great Britain, Paris, Moscow, and Washington D.C.
 During the 1940s she was on the board of Svenska freds-och skiljedomsföreningen (the Swedish association for peace and arbitration).
 She was also an active opponent of nuclear power during the 1970s.

 Astrid Pettersson made her debut as a novelist in 1951 with the release of her book Född utan själ.
 The title refers to a folk notion that those who are deaf lack a soul.
 The book is based on the author’s personal experiences given that one of her own daughters became deaf when she was two years old.
 The book takes the form of a saga novel which plays out across a two-hundred year period.
 Her next novel, I synd född, published in 1954, can be seen as a contribution to counteract the sexual phobia and peer pressure experienced amongst Schartau’s followers as well as against the oppression of women and children.
 The scenes portrayed in the book alternate rapidly between pastureland and a mental asylum, sewing groups, schools, a ladies’ hairdresser, and a parsonage.
 The overriding feeling throughout the book is one of fear of authority.